Getting Started with PDFEncrypt and PDFDecrypt

 The following code shows how to encrypt a PDF document with a user password:

 Owner passwords are also supported.
-Compared to user passwords, these passwords are used to protect the permissions (set via the Permissions property) that will be embedded into the document.
+Compared with user passwords, these passwords are used to protect the permissions (set using the Permissions property) that will be embedded into the document.
 For example, you may want to prevent the recipient from printing or editing the document.
 You can encrypt the document with an owner password by specifying the OwnerPassword configuration setting before calling the Encrypt method.

 Certificate-Based Encryption

 Certificate-based encryption uses X.509 digital certificates to encrypt data.
-This encryption type provides a higher level of security compared to password-based encryption, as it relies on cryptographic key pairs, making it more difficult for unauthorized users to gain access.
-It is often used in environments where secure and authenticated document exchange is critical.
+This encryption type provides a higher level of security than password-based encryption, because it relies on cryptographic key pairs, making it more difficult for unauthorized users to gain access.
+It is often used in environments in which secure and authenticated document exchange is critical.
 Encrypting with a certificate (as opposed to a password) ensures that only the intended recipient who possesses the corresponding private key can decrypt the PDF document.

 The following code shows how to encrypt a PDF document with a certificate:

 When encrypting using either a password or certificate, set the EncryptionAlgorithm property to the desired encryption algorithm.
-As additional encryption options, you can also decide whether the document metadata will be encrypted and embed permissions into the document via the EncryptMetadata and Permissions properties respectively.
+As additional encryption options, you can also decide whether the document metadata will be encrypted and embed permissions into the document using the EncryptMetadata and Permissions properties, respectively.

 PDFDecrypt